Puppets & Poets – Hometown Edition

 HerCircle magazine featured an article about Alphabet Arts Co-Founder Amber West and Puppets & Poets in January 2012.
 Read it here.

-For more details and photos of our 2011 Creative Arts Studio workshops for youth, and our 2012 BAX workshops for adults, visit Past Projects.
+For more details and photos of our 2011 Creative Arts Studio workshops for youth, our 2012 BAX workshops for adults, and our 2nd annual festival in December 2012 at the Starr, visit Past Projects.

 Participating artists in our debut Puppets & Poets festival at Brooklyn Arts Exchange in February 2012 included: